Problems solved

 Atomic structure

-The good news was that a solid foundation was already established.
-MoneySupermarket already had a well-structured atomic design system.
-A rich component library – designed in Figma – was already in place, featuring foundations, components, patterns, and page designs.
+There was already a solid foundation established, a well-structured atomic design system.
+A rich component library – designed and maintained in Figma – featuring foundations, components, patterns, and page designs.

 The frontend code of the components and foundations were developed and maintained in Storybook, which gave us a ton of flexibility to integrate with different systems.